Measuring Fair Value for Crypto Assets in Markets that Never Close

 Currently, most regulators and standard-setters have not prescribed a particular time of day for establishing fair value.
 Each entity can choose their own time of day, with a special caveat for impairment testing.
 To conduct this test, the SEC has weighed in, for example, that the lowest fair value within the test period should be used.
 Lukka does not provide accounting or tax advice, but one important principle to invoke here is it’s advisable to maintain well-documented policies about the time of day chosen.
 Auditors likely will also want to see that this defined policy is applied consistently.

 Some policy options include: the time at which the equity markets close for the majority of the entity’s equity holdings, 00:00 UTC, or other local norms for striking net asset value (NAV).
 In addition to documenting a particular time, management may also wish to document its reasons for the time of day chosen.
-Those reasons can be as simple as wishing to keep pricing mechanics of their equity investments and their crypto investments aligned.
+Those reasons can be as simple as wishing to keep the pricing mechanics of their equity investments and their crypto investments aligned.
 Alternatively, an entity may wish to examine in more detail the price formation data for the particular crypto assets they trade or hold.

-Volume and trade frequency of some assets may be stable across an entire 24 hour period, or it may decrease or increase substantially after the equity markets close.
-Assessing the price formation process is more than simply examining price variation, because the definition of a Principal Market for fair value purposes relies on reliable and sufficient trade volume and frequency information.
+Volume and trade frequency of some assets may be stable across an entire 24-hour period, or it may decrease or increase substantially after the equity markets close.
+Assessing the price formation process is more than simply examining price variation because the definition of a Principal Market for fair value purposes relies on reliable and sufficient trade volume and frequency information.
 As a result, analysis requires access to robust data that can in turn be used to examine volume and frequency across millions of trades, across times of day, across time zones, across many exchanges, and even across years.
 All of this analysis can then be used to substantiate the time of day chosen for the entity’s particular circumstances.

 Conclusion

 The punchline is that when it comes to choosing a time of day to estimate the fair value of crypto assets variation is permitted, and good documentation and analysis are recommended best practices.
 Lukka provides advanced tools and data by which to analyze and select an informed time of day for the set of crypto assets that any firm is holding or trading.
-This enables our customers to execute on that chosen time automatically, so that companies do not need to intervene or make manual decisions.
+This enables our customers to execute on that chosen time automatically so that companies do not need to intervene or make manual decisions.
 In addition, full transparency and reports are provided so that an independent, 3rd-party, AICPA SOC 1 and 2, Type 1 and 2 attested fair value time of day and methodology are applied.

-Lukka’s proprietary Lukka Prime methodology provides FMV of actively-traded crypto assets, fully compatible with GAAP, IFRS, as well as IRS rules, and today is used by audit firms, some of the biggest banks, exchanges, fund administrators, funds, trading firms and so on.
+Lukka’s proprietary Lukka Prime methodology provides FMV of actively traded crypto assets, fully compatible with GAAP, IFRS, as well as IRS rules, and today is used by audit firms, some of the biggest banks, exchanges, fund administrators, funds, trading firms, and so on.
 This methodology has proven to solve use cases beyond just accounting.
 Underneath the hood of the Lukka Prime fair value methodology is a foundation of high-quality data and a classification system that permits users to further understand the types of crypto assets they are considering or are already holding– further, this data classification system allows you to help assess whether a particular crypto asset is likely to be within scope for the new fair value requirement.
 And, for any crypto assets that are not within scope, Lukka’s impairment product facilitates daily, monthly, quarterly, or annual impairment testing and calculation at the push of a button.

 Share this